The Venice of South America

 and we ended up sharing dinner with them.

-Then, my son went to an ice-cream store where you could self serve from about 50 flavours.
+Then, my son went to an ice-cream store where you could self-serve from about 50 flavors.

 It was a good price too.

 We joined the Danish guy and one of the Australians for a nightcap.